-Without loss of generality, assume that $m$ is the \textit{target Weber node}.
+Without loss of generality, assume that $m$ is the \textit{target Weber meeting node}.
 Assume that, at any point of time $t$, there exists at which at least one robot $r$ that has completed its LCM cycle.
 If $r$ is a \textit{non-guard} robot, then it must have moved at least one unit distance towards $m$ at time $t'>t$.
-Since, each \textit{non-guard} robot move towards $m$ via a shortest path in the \textit{Creating Multiplicity on Target Weber node} phase, this implies that eventually at time $t''>t'$, there exist a robot multiplicity on $m$.
-Finally, in the \textit{Finalization of Gathering} phase, since the robots have \textit{global strong-multiplicity detection} capability, all the \textit{guard} robots move towards $m$ and finalizes the \textit{gathering} without creating any other multiplicity on a \textit{meeting node}.
-Since each robot finalizes the \textit{gathering}, by moving towards $m$ via a shortest path, \textit{gathering over Weber nodes} is ensured. \end{case}
+Since, each \textit{non-guard} robot moves towards $m$ via a shortest path in the \textit{Creating Multiplicity on Target Weber meeting node} phase, this implies that eventually at time $t''>t'$, there exists a robot multiplicity on $m$.
+Finally, in the \textit{Finalization of Gathering} phase, since the robots have \textit{global strong-multiplicity detection} capability, all the \textit{guard} robots move towards $m$ and finalize the \textit{gathering} without creating any other multiplicity on a \textit{meeting node}.
+Since each robot finalizes the \textit{gathering}, by moving towards $m$ via a shortest path, \textit{gathering over Weber meeting nodes} is ensured. \end{case}

 \end{proof}